 Want to know how to design an outdoor kitchen so you can add the latest ultra-desirable garden feature to your space?
 You've come to the right place.
-Adding one of these means you can make the most of your garden all summer long, both preparing and eating out there, enjoying the unmissable flavour of food cooked outside, plus avoiding the hot slog in the kitchen when the mercury’s high.
+Adding one of these means you can make the most of your yard all year long, both preparing and eating out there, enjoying the unmissable flavor of food cooked outside, plus avoiding the hot slog in the kitchen when the mercury’s high.

-The best outdoor kitchen ideas will ensure you have more than just a place to cook.
+The best outdoor kitchen ideas will ensure you have more than just a place to cook too.
 You can provide preparation and plating-up space plus storage as well as cooking facilities in the shape of a barbecue or outdoor oven.
 You could add extra cooking options, too.
 And you might even consider features such as a fridge and sink for the most sophisticated take on an outdoor kitchen.

 What features should an outdoor kitchen have?

 One of the key things to consider when planning how to design an outdoor kitchen is what features you want in the space.
 It could be relatively simple, a sophisticated feature that replicates the facilities you have inside your home – or somewhere between the two.
 What you go for will depend on your budget and your space.

-The most straightforward of designs could have a built-in version of the best BBQ, the best pizza oven, plus some preparation space, while the ultimate outdoor kitchen might combine a barbecue with a side burner, have both a sink and fridge, and include extensive preparation space and storage.
+The most straightforward of outdoor kitchen designs could include a built-in version of the best BBQ, the best pizza oven, plus some preparation space, while the ultimate outdoor kitchen might combine a barbecue with a side burner, have both a sink and fridge, and include extensive preparation space and storage.

-You might want planting to be part of the outdoor kitchen design with both herbs and vegetables freshly available – there's inspiration aplenty in our kitchen garden ideas.
+You might want planting to be part of the outdoor kitchen design too with both herbs and vegetables freshly available – there's inspiration aplenty in our kitchen garden ideas.

-Bearing in mind that the weather can’t be relied on you might also want to include some outdoor heating ideas when planning how to design an outdoor kitchen.
+Bearing in mind that the weather can’t always be relied on, you might also want to include some outdoor heating ideas when planning how to design an outdoor kitchen.

 How can I cook in an outdoor kitchen?